top of page

 Neuropsychology

-Upcoming Session at Phillips Academy Andover (Summer School)
+Taught 3 sections at Phillips Academy Andover (Summer School)

 This enthralling course delves into the complexities of the human brain and its connection to behavior and cognitive functions.
 Students embark on an intellectual journey exploring the neural mechanisms underlying emotions, memory, language, and perception.
 The curriculum integrates theoretical knowledge with practical insights, offering a comprehensive understanding of brain-behavior relationships.
 This course is a gateway to understanding the marvels of the human mind and its intricate workings.